 Visit our Loan Program link for information on the Federal Perkins, Federal Direct(subsidized and unsubsidized), PLUS loans, and alternative loans.
-Remember, all Subsizided and Unsubsidized Direct loans have a 1% origination fee and PLUS loans have a 4% origination fee withheld from each disbursement.
-These fees are withheld by the Federal government.
+Remember, all Loan disbursements have a federal origination fee deducted from each disbursment.
+See your loan disclosure statement provided by your loan servicer for current rates.

 Although the award notification indicates maximum loan eligibility, you need to sit down and carefully look at your costs and available resources.
 By keeping your borrowing to an absolute minimum, it will make a big difference in your monthly payments.
 Use the in-school budget worksheet to build a budget each year, or use the more detailed monthly budgeting worksheet.